changingspatialities/changingspatialities/content/en/home/mappy_portfolio.md

 [[item]]
   title = "Mappy Portfolio"
-  content = "This page features some of the maps and visuals I have created that I think is worth sharing." align = "center" cta_label = "View More" cta_url = "/personal/30-days-of-mapping/" cta_icon_pack = "fas" cta_icon = "map"
+  content = "This page features some of the maps and visuals I have created that I think is worth sharing" align = "center" cta_label = "View More" cta_url = "/portfolio/mappy-portfolio/" cta_icon_pack = "fas" cta_icon = "map"
   overlay_color = "#fff"  # An HTML color value.